-- When the patient is referred to a behavioral health Provider or a history of behavioral health treatment is noted, evidence of the coordination of care between the primary care and behavioral health Provider is present in the medical record. - The record contains evidence that care is medically appropriate and that the risks of diagnostic or therapeutic procedures versus no diagnosis/treatment for specific problems has been explained to the patient. - For children, the immunization record is up to date and for adults an appropriate history of immunizations has been taken. - The record contains evidence that preventive health screening and services have been offered to the patient in accordance with the plan's preventive health guidelines, including the growth and BMI chart.
+- Consultations, abnormal laboratory, and imaging study results have an explicit notation in the record regarding follow-up plans and patient notification. - The working diagnosis is consistent with the findings from the history taking, physical examination and/or studies or tests performed. - The treatment plan is consistent with the working diagnosis. - Encounter forms or progress notes contain a notation, when indicated, regarding follow-up care, calls, or visits.
+The specific time of return should be noted in weeks, months, or as needed (PRN). - The medical record contains documentation indicating that unresolved problems from previous office visits are addressed in subsequent visits. - The record contains documentation, which supports the use of consultants to address patient complaints/findings. - When a consultation is ordered, a note from the consultant is present in the record or there is evidence of coordination of care between primary and specialty (consulting) providers. - When the patient is referred to a behavioral health provider or a history of behavioral health treatment is noted, evidence of the coordination of care between the primary care and behavioral health providers is present in the medical record. - The record contains evidence that care is medically appropriate and that the risks of diagnostic or therapeutic procedures versus no diagnosis/treatment for specific problems has been explained to the patient. - For children, the immunization record is up to date and for adults an appropriate history of immunizations has been taken. - The record contains evidence that preventive health screening and services have been offered to the patient in accordance with the plan's preventive health guidelines, including the growth and BMI chart.